Issue 1 | Bayesian thinking, building base rates with IRIS 2025 & cyber prediction markets

 [upload the PDF into the prompt]

-See the attached PDF for the IRIS 2025 report, Page 12, Figure 7.
-Help me extract the incident probability range for an organization with $800M annual revenue.
-Walk me through reading the chart and give me a reasonable range rather than a precise percentage.
-These are probabilities for significant cyber incidents requiring disclosure.
+See the attached IRIS 2025 report, Page 12, Figure 7.
+Help me extract the incident probability range for an organization with $800M in annual revenue.
+Walk me through how to read the chart and provide a reasonable range rather than a precise percentage.
+These probabilities are for significant cyber incidents requiring disclosure.

 Use Case 2: Build Sector-Specific Frequency Models